hmzgtl16/HNote/core/datastore/README.md

 ## Module Structure

-The `datastore` module's structure is as follows:
+The `:core:datastore` module's structure is as follows:

 ```
 datastore/